Asbestos in Cars & Vehicles in Australia

 In the past few years, Australia has stepped up its crackdown on asbestos-containing imports, a ban which initially took force in 2003.
 Particularly causing a headache for classic car owners and buyers with vehicles ranging from Mustangs to Jaguars being seized on the yearly.
-A majority of vehicles caught originating from the U.S.
+A majority of vehicles caught originating from the U.S having found traces of asbestos in cars.

 What Asbestos is: